ThePrez/ServiceCommander-IBMi/README.md

 sc groups --ignore-globals
 ```

-### Checking which ports are currently open
+### Command for checking which ports are currently open

-As of version 0.7.x, Service Commander also comes with a utility, `scopenports` that allow you to see which ports are open.
+Service Commander (>=0.7.x) also comes with command `scopenports` that allow you to see which ports are open.
 Usage is as follows:

 ```bash